 As stated earlier, the DI engine can operate with either a stratified or homogeneous mixture.
-A homogeneous mixture is used when medium to maximum power is required while stratified combustion is used when reduced power is required.
-During the 2005 CSC competition the team only used stratified combustion during idle.
+A homogeneous mixture was used when medium to maximum power was required while stratified combustion was used when reduced power was required.
+During the 2005 CSC competition, the team only used stratified combustion during idle.
 For 2006, the team investigated the power required to propel a snowmobile on groomed trails at varying incline angles and speeds; this data is shown in Table 4.
 Through dynamometer testing, it was determined that stratified combustion could produce the required power for cruising conditions, as shown in Table 5, measured at an elevation of 2600 ft.
-[23].
+[22]

-Table 4: Predicted power requirements for the UICSC snowmobile to travel 45 mi/hr on various inclines
+Table 4: Predicted Power Requirements for the UICSC Snowmobile to Travel 45 mi/hr on Various Inclines

-Incline 2 2 1 5 6 7

-[deg] 2 3 4 3 0 ,

-Power 18 19 21 22 23 25
+Incline [deg] 2 3 4 5 6 7 Power [hp] 18 19 21 22 23 25

-[hp] 10 17 L 1 22 23 23

-Table 5: Measured stratified power and percent change in BSFC at various engine speeds
+Table 5: Measured Stratified Power and Percent Change in BSFC at Various Engine